bro256/safelock/README.md

 - For initialization vectrors: Operating system’s provided random number generator, which is available as `os.urandom()`
 - For random password generation: Python Random module, which is an in-built module of Python

-### Passwords in database"
+### Passwords in database:
 In the SafeLock passwords are encrypted to ensure their confidentiality.
-Here's an example of how encrypted passwords look like:
+Here's an example of how encrypted passwords look like in database:
 ```
 b'\xc7*@\xc3\x18\xab\xa5m\x15\x069?1=\x15h\xfc\x87\xcf'
 b'\xb7\x8c\xa7g75\xbc\x19\xf9\xef\x84\xa2%yN0~\xf6\x82\xa7\x80\xee\xd87j'n\xbe\xa0\x8c\xaa\xc8'